civo/docs/src/content/docs/database/postgresql/connect.md

 ---
 title: Connecting to your Civo PostgreSQL Database
+lastUpdated: true
 description: Learn how to connect to your Civo PostgreSQL database using the Civo dashboard or CLI tool.
 Retrieve the connection details and use the PostgreSQL client command.
 ---